 Paving Choices

 Indoors, the kitchen had been tiled with filled travertine.
 “I chose Jura Beige for the outside.
 It’s beautiful with the fossils in it, so I made the most of the opportunity to use it.”
 The soft beige colouring tones with the Travertine, while both offer an interesting surface texture, the shapes of the fossils in the Jura limestone add dramatic character to the paving area.
+A narrow slot drain is an ideal choice where you don't want to distract from the beauty of your paving.

 Small rundown back garden with old decking, blue trellis panels.